zkWildfire/PyShell/docs/motivation.md

 # Motivation
 ## Shell Scripts
-PyShell was born out of a desire to unify platform specific shell scripts into a single script that would provide a uniform feature set regardless of the OS a script is executing on.
+PyShell was born out of a desire to unify platform specific shell scripts into a single script with a uniform feature set regardless of OS.
 For example, bash offers the `set -e` command to abort a script as soon as a script command fails:
 ```sh title="error.sh"
 #!/usr/bin/env bash
 set -e